CS50Spring2023/nuggets2-team9-plankton/server/IMPLEMENTATION.md

 char** load_grid(FILE* fp, int* rows, int* columns)
 ```

 Loads an empty player grid of equal rows and columns as the global grid.
 ```c
 char** load_player_grid(game_t* game)
 ```

-Converts an array of strings to a string
+Converts an array of strings to a string.
 ```c
 char* grid_toStr(char** global_grid, char** player_grid, int rows, int columns)
 ```

-Assigns a random spot for an object (used to randomly place players and gold)
+Assigns a random spot for an object (used to randomly place players and gold).
 ```c
 void assign_random_spot(char** grid, int rows, int columns, char thing, int* spot_r, int* spot_c)
 ```

 Returns the symbol at given coordinates of a grid.
 ```c
 char get_grid_value(game_t* game, int r, int c)
 ```

 Assigns a new symbol at given coordinates of a grid.
 ```c
 void change_spot(game_t* game, int r, int c, char symbol)
 ```

 Checks whether a location is open for a player to move in.
 ```c
 static bool isOpen(game_t* game, const int c, const int r)
 ```

 Determines if a value is an integer.
 ```c
 bool static is_integer(float num);
 ```

 Computes whether a point on the grid is visible from a player's current location.
 ```c
 bool is_visible(game_t* game, const int playerColumn, const int playerRow, const int column, const int row)
 ```

 Loops over each point in the grid and calls `is_visible`, updating the player's grid accordingly.
 Returns true if the player's grid was modified.
 ```c
 bool get_player_visible(game_t* game, client_t* player)
 ```

 Frees memory allocated to a grid.
 ```c